Binse-Park/SystraceParser/README.md

 Introduction
 ============

  The trace-cmd command interacts only with the Ftrace tracer that is built inside the Linux kernel.
 It is a user-space front-end command-line tool for Ftrace.
-But we need to use sometimes with systrace to optimize the performance in some systems.
-So we need a tool to parsing the systrace to be simiar with trace-cmd.
+However Ftrace is not enough to analysis performance problem.
+We need to use systrace and perf tools with the trace-cmd to optimize the performance in android systems.
+ We can store a dataframe object in pandas with the raw data in Ftrace using the trace-cmd, but it is disable in the case of the systrace.
+So this systrace parser llbrary support a way to store a dataframe with the raw data in systrace, likes the trace-cmd.

 Motivations